Skip to content

 thread = threading.Thread(target=thread_function, args=(dao, logger, thread_taxpayers))

-# add it to the list of threads in the main script
+# we add it to the list of threads in the main script

 threads.append(thread)

-# Start the thread—this operation is asynchronous—we don't wait for the thread's result
+# we launch the thread - this operation is asynchronous - we don't wait for the thread's result

 thread.start()

-# The main thread waits for all the threads it has started to finish
+# the main thread waits for all threads it has launched to finish

 for thread in threads: